-Legalisation is the official confirmation to prove that a locally issued document is genuine.
-This will be in the form of an signature, seal, or stamp from one of the following:
+Legalisation is the official confirmation to prove that a locally issued document is ;genuine.
+This will be in the form of a signature, seal, or stamp from one of the following:

 - government official

 - Advocate or Solicitor

 We can legalise documents but we can't translate them.

 We also can't ensure that the contents are accurate.

 You should download and complete the request form below.
 If you want to post your documents and pay by debit / credit card, you must also download, print and sign the payment slip below.

 You must provide the following: